filipeamoreira/sblhs-latex/readme.md

 ##biblatex-sbl.sty

-The bibliography is handled by biblatex using biber as the backend—I'm sure you could do without biber, but why?
-The only function of biblatex-sbl.sty is to renew a few macros present in biblatex-chicago that are slightly different than what the bibaltex-chicago package defines.
-At the time of writing, the primary function is to add "shortjournal" and "shortseries" fields to footnotes to prevent the verbose output that is the default of bibaltex-chicago.
+The bibliography is handled by `biblatex` using `biber` as the backend—I'm sure you could do without `biber`, but why?
+The only function of `biblatex-sbl.sty` is to renew a few macros present in `biblatex-chicago` that are slightly different than what the `bibaltex-chicago` package defines.
+At the time of writing, the primary function is to add `shortjournal` and `shortseries` fields to footnotes to prevent the verbose output that is the default of `bibaltex-chicago`.